<< Yesterday

 2000 At Shea Stadium, Gregory Sweeney is arrested and charged with reckless endangerment after throwing a ball onto the field after Braves reliever John Rocker had tossed it into the stands.
 A few days later, Queens District Attorney Richard Brown exonerates the 26-year-old Brooklyn man, concluding the Mets fan had no criminal intent and was doing nothing more than following a baseball tradition of returning an unsolicited and unwanted souvenir.

 2002 At Coors Field, every Giants starter gets at least one hit, with the #8 hitter Tsuyoshi Shinjo going 5-for-6 with a pair of home runs, including a first-inning grand slam.
-The former Japanese big leaguer will finish the season hitting just two more homers and driving in nine more runs.
+The former Japanese big leaguer will finish the season, hitting just two more homers and driving in nine more runs.

-2002 Fifty-three major league players hit 62 home runs, five more than the record 57 established on April 7, 2000.
-The barrage includes a record-tying dozen hits at Chicago's Comiskey Park by the White Sox and the Tigers, the same two teams which set the major league record for homers in a game with 12 at Tiger Stadium in 1995.
+2002 Fifty-three major league players hit 62 home runs, five more than the record 57 on April 7, 2000.
+The barrage includes a record-tying dozen hits at Chicago's Comiskey Park by the White Sox and the Tigers, the same two teams that set the major league record for homers in a game with 12 at Tiger Stadium in 1995.

 2004 Suffering through their worst season since their inception in 1998, the Diamondbacks replace manager Bob Brenly with third-base coach Al Pedrique.
 The former skipper of Arizona's Triple-A Tucson Sidewinders becomes the second Venezuelan to manage in the big leagues.